How Much Is Nike Worth and Is It Worth Buying?

 When describing how much a business is worth, you’ll have to look deeper than just the company’s share price.
-Companies often split their stock price to keep it in an affordable range and make it more attractive to investors.
-Nike is no exception to this practice, as it has split its stock six times in its history.
+Companies often split their stock to keep it in an affordable range and make it more attractive to investors.
+Nike is no exception to this practice, as it has split its stock seven times in its history.
 So, if you can’t value Nike simply on its share price, what’s the answer?
 One popular metric is market capitalization.
-As of the close of business on Oct.
-10, 2019, Nike’s market cap was over $116 billion.
+As of the close of business on July 1, 2022, Nike’s market cap was over $160 billion.

-Although Nike is currently the world’s largest retailer of sporting apparel, it started out as a humble shoe-making operation by University of Oregon track-and-field coach Bill Bowerman and former student Phil Knight.
+Although Nike is among the world’s largest retailers of sporting apparel, it started out as a humble shoe-making operation founded by University of Oregon track-and-field coach Bill Bowerman and former student Phil Knight.
 Originally known as Blue Ribbon Sports when founded in 1964, the company released the first Nike-branded shoe in 1972.
 Nike went public in 1980 and has been a name known the world over ever since.
-In October 2019, it was announced that CEO Mark Parker would be stepping down and John Donahoe would be taking over the role.

 Some fun facts about Nike that many people might not know:

 - Basketball star Michael Jordan, whose name has become synonymous with Nike’s Air Jordan shoe, was slapped with a $5,000-per-game fine in the 1984 season for wearing red-and-black Nike shoes that were not “regulation colors,” per the NBA.
 Nike happily paid the fine every game of the season for the “free” publicity.

 - Nike was not an official Olympic sponsor in 2012, but it managed to score a huge PR victory in the Olympic games when — without paying any endorsement dollars — it got over 400 athletes to wear its neon-yellow Volt shoes.